Audi A8: Marketing

-D5 (Typ 4N, 2017–present)
+D5 (Typ 4N, 2017)

-A8 (2017–present) and A8 L (2018–present)
+A8 and A8 L

 The design of the A8 and A8 L was based on the Audi Prologue concept.
 The new generation, code-named D5, was unveiled at the Audi Summit in Barcelona on 11 July 2017 and presented at the 2017 Frankfurt Motor Show.
 The standard wheelbase A8 went on sale in November 2017, and the long wheelbase A8 L was launched in 2018.